 - 1. Hawai'i Department of Education or Charter School submits directly to HTSB a Recommendation to Receive Career and Technical Education Special Permit for the applicant. - 2.
 Possesses a valid trade/industry license or certification, if one exists in the trade/industry in the field in which instruction will be offered. - 3.
 Have three (3) years of satisfactory full-time trade/industry experience in the field in which instruction will be offered. - 4.
 Professional Fitness clearance - 5.
 Pay fees

 Emergency Hire Permit

 - 1. Be contracted by the Hawai'i Department of Education or Charter School - 2.
 Professional Fitness clearance - 3.
-Pay fee to practice the profession of teaching b) Complete 30 hours from a State Approved Teacher Education Program in the new field and verify 1 year of experience out of the last 5 in the new field;
+Pay fee to practice the profession of teaching

 Adding a Field to an Existing Hawai'i License